 You will note the opening line referred to a small portion of nutritious food – balanced, non processed, ‘border of the supermarket’ type food.
 Lean protein, veggies or salads and a little wholegrain.

 But do you know what this food can do?
-It can stretch your pouch or sleeve, triggering a feeling of fullness or satiety, signalling that you have eaten enough.
+It can stretch your pouch or sleeve, triggering a feeling of satiety (or satisfaction), signalling that you have eaten enough.
 This may mean that it can sit a little more heavily than other foods do.

 The feeling of satiety, or heaviness may be a little uncomfortable at first.
 It may take some getting used to.
 What it should not do however, is cause you to look for food which will predictably sit more comfortably, that will slide down more easily and allow you to eat more.